abpframework/abp/docs/en/Repositories.md

 You normally want to use `.ToListAsync()`, `.CountAsync()`... instead, to be able to write a **truly async code**.

-However, you see that can't use these async extension methods in your application or domain layer when you create a new project using the standard [application startup template](Startup-Templates/Application.md), because;
+However, you see that you can't use these async extension methods in your application or domain layer when you create a new project using the standard [application startup template](Startup-Templates/Application.md), because;

 * These async methods **are not standard LINQ methods** and they are defined in the [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore) NuGet package.
 * The standard template **doesn't have a reference** to the EF Core package from the domain and application layers, to be independent from the database provider.